Frequently Asked Questions

 - The payment timeline will be updated as we receive updates regarding this litigation.
-When we announced the payment process, we expected that once FSA received a signed offer letter, it would take FSA approximately 3 weeks to pay off a loan and issue a payment to a borrower.
+When we announced the payment process, we expected that once FSA received a signed loan payment notification letter, it would take FSA approximately 3 weeks to pay off a loan and issue a payment to a borrower.

-- Debt relief payments will still be calculated based on the amount owed on January 1, 2021.
-Direct borrowers will be reimbursed for any payments made after January 1, 2021.
+- Payments will still be calculated in accordance with ARPA Section 1005 based on the borrower’s outstanding indebtedness on January 1, 2021.
+Direct borrowers will be reimbursed for any loan payments made after January 1, 2021.

 To learn more about the loan payments to socially disadvantaged farmers and ranchers, visit www.farmers.gov/americanrescueplan.